chef-boneyard/netapp_e-cookbook/README.md

 netapp_e_network_configuration
 -----------

 Update the ethernet management connection configuration.
-This operation can lead to an inaccessible controller if performed incorrectly or if incorrect ip addresses, gateway addresses, etc, are provided.
+This operation can lead to an inaccessible controller if performed incorrectly or if incorrect ip addresses, gateway addresses, etc. are provided.
 Configuration is performed by connecting to the alternate controller, so it must be accessible for the operation to succeed.

 ### Actions ###
 This resource has the following actions: